vatnz-dev/sops/docs/changelog/updating-euroscope.md

 ## Sector Files

-1. [Download the latest Sector Files from the VATNZ website](https://www.vatnz.net/airspace/sector_files/){ target=blank }.
+1. [Download the latest Sector Files from the VATNZ website](https://www.vatnz.net/airspace/sector_files/){ target=new }.
 This will download a file named "VATNZ-NZZC_xxyy", where `xx` is the year, and `yy` is the cycle.
 2. In Windows, open an explorer window for where your EuroScope files are stored.
 By default this is in the `Documents\EuroScope\` directory.
 3. Archive the current VATNZ NZZC files, and drag the new files into this directory.
 4. Open EuroScope.
 A dialogue will appear notifying you that the active sector file cannot be found. **Click No**.